wuruxu/crterm/README.md

 crTerm makes the terminal a first-class browser surface:

-- Open terminal sessions as Chrome tabs.
+- Open terminal as Chrome tab, and move between Windows.
-- Move between web pages and shells with the same tab model.
 - Use browser tab group, history, bookmark, and session restore.
-- Click links from terminal output and continue in the browser.
+- Click links from terminal output and continue in the crTerm.
-- Keep project terminals close to the documentation, dashboards, repositories, and online tools you already use.

 crTerm is a browser-native terminal experience backed by native integration.